jacoscaz/typed-ocpp/README.md

 # `typed-ocpp`

-A library for type-aware parsing, serialization and validation of OCPP 1.6-J and OCPP 2.0.1 messages, built against the official [JSON Schema][i2] documents published by the [Open Charge Alliance][i1].
+A library for type-aware validation of OCPP 1.6-J and OCPP 2.0.1 messages, built against the official [JSON Schema][i2] documents published by the [Open Charge Alliance][i1].

 [i1]: https://openchargealliance.org
 [i2]: https://json-schema.org